mracette/generative-trees/README.md

 Each tree strikes a balance of structure and randomness, owing its existence entirely to code.

 The models in this project are:
-* Standalone models for customization and easy use in projects
+* Standalone modules and easy customize and use in projects
-* Easily downloaded as .gltf files from the live view above
+* Downloadable as .gltf files from the live view above
-* Merges into efficient buffergeometries where possible to achieve high performance
+* Merged into efficient buffergeometries where possible to achieve high performance

 ## Trees